anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-Compatibility of revisions and replacements with their predecessors is taken from the rules in [!@RFC7480], [!@RFC9082], and [!@RFC9083] regarding the recognition of protocol elements, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc...
+Compatibility of revisions and replacements with their predecessors is taken from the rules in [!@RFC7480], [!@RFC9082], and [!@RFC9083] regarding the recognition of protocol elements, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc.
 Some of these rules are explicit, such as ignoring unknown query parameters and JSON names, while others are implicit to the operation of HTTP and JSON, such as when a JSON name is specified to have a specific data type.